OpenMaterial: A Large-scale Dataset of Complex Materials for 3D Reconstruction

-To capture the characteristics of real-world materials, our simulations employ laboratory-measured Indices of Refraction (IOR).
-Both the angle(Snell's law) and the intensity(Fresnel's equation) of outgoing light are accurately calculated based on the IOR.
-By integrating these well-established physical laws with real-world measured IORs, we establish a solid foundation for our dataset, ensuring highly accurate and realistic simulations.
+To capture the characteristics of real-world materials, our simulations employ lab-measured spectral-valued IORs.
+Both the angle (Snell's law) and the intensity (Fresnel's equation) of outgoing light are accurately calculated based on the IOR.
+By integrating these well-established physical laws with real-world IORs, we ensure an accurate physical simulation of the interactions of light and materials.